vijay98-ops/vijay98-ops.github.io/moee-1/index.md

 ## 2 Details about Box
 You can visit this link from vulnhub to get the detail information about this box [here](https://www.vulnhub.com/entry/moee-1,608/).
-Below is the published tweet about it.
+Below is the offical published tweet about it.

 {{< tweet 1333981472684818432 >}}